kfcampit/LBYCPG2-FinalProject/README.md

 ### **5. Account Management**
 Done:
-- None
+- Reading and Writing to Database (Not Sure if ito ba but the actStatusEdit updates the Activity Status)

 In Progress:
 - Layout
 - Design
-- Reading and Writing to Database
 - Account Editing
 - Permission Assignments